 Christmas Cactus Facts

-- Firstly, the most noteworthy attribute of the Christmas Cactus remains one that might surprise most people.
-Secondly, that attribute is the fact that this beautiful and distinctive plant typically actually blooms during the Christmas season.
+- Firstly, perhaps the most noteworthy attribute of the fabulous Christmas Cactus remains one that might surprise most people.
+Secondly, that surprising attribute is the fact that this beautiful and distinctive plant typically actually blooms during the Christmas season.

-- However, yet another interesting fact remains concerning this remarkable species.
+- However, the distinctiveness of this particular plant does not end there.
+That’s because yet another interesting fact remains concerning this remarkable species.
 As a result of evolving in its particular habitat, this particular variety of cactus grows on trees or rock outcroppings.

-- Furthermore, due to its tendency to bloom at Christmas, the genus has spread far beyond its endemic range.
-Rather understandably, it became quite popular as an ornamental plant, especially in gardens and as a houseplant.
+- Furthermore, due to its tendency to bloom during the season of Christmas, the genus has spread far beyond its endemic range.
+Rather understandably, it became quite popular as an ornamental plant.
+This fact holds especially true of its presence in gardens and as a houseplant.

-- Finally, only 6 known species comprise this beautiful genus.
-Additionally, all of them inhabit the same highly restricted endemic habitat range.
-Sadly, its natural habitat remains vulnerable to climate change.
+- Finally, only 6 known related species comprise this somewhat small but beautiful genus.
+Additionally, not to mention amazingly, all of them inhabit the same highly restricted endemic habitat range.
+Sadly, its natural habitat currently remains quite vulnerable to climate change.

 Christmas Cactus Physical Description

-First of all, in its natural habitat, the magnificent Christmas Cactus takes the form of a rather large shrub.
+First of all, in its natural habitat, the magnificent Christmas Cactus most commonly takes the form of a rather large shrub.
 As a result, the thick, woody base of each plant attains an average height of about 4 ft (1.2 m).
-It also typically grows quite wide in relation to its height.
+The wonderful plant also typically grows quite wide in relation to its height.

-Furthermore, these beautiful blooms develop at either the tips or joints of the many stems.
-The small, delicate fruit also has a rather surprising fleshy consistency.
-Finally, the tiny black seeds of this amazing species measure less than 1 mm in size.
+Furthermore, these beautiful blooms only develop at either the tips or joints of the many stems.
+In addition, the small, delicate fruit also has a rather surprising fleshy consistency.
+Finally, the tiny black seeds of this amazing species remain extremely small, measuring less than 1 mm in size.